-Within NCI a very small proportion of staff, 1%, receive a bonus.
-Slightly more men than women receive a bonus, 0.35% of female staff and 0.99% of male.
-Some staff get a bonus as consequences of their role for others it is a percentage of their salary.
+Within NCI, a very small proportion of staff, 1%, receive a bonus.
+Slightly more women than men receive a bonus, 1.03% of female staff and 0.93% of male.
+Some staff get a bonus as a consequence of their role; for others it is a percentage of their salary.

+4./5.1 BONUSES

-In 2022 the GPG for bonuses were mean 14.5% and median 14.4% but again the numbers involved were tiny.
-As the number who receive a bonus is so small, even very small changes will have a huge impact the GPG results.
+As the number who receive a bonus is so small, even very small changes will have a huge impact on GPG results.

-4. THE PERCENTAGE OF MALE AND FEMALE EMPLOYEES WHO RECEIVED BENEFIT IN KIND
+6. THE PERCENTAGE OF MALE AND FEMALE EMPLOYEES WHO RECEIVED BENEFIT IN KIND